Colonial Penn Medigap Plans Review

 How Much Do Colonial Penn Medigap Plans Cost?

-Colonial Penn does not offer online quoting, so the only way to find out the cost is to fill out a contact form and have an agent call you.
+Colonial Penn does not offer online quoting like Cigna and Aetna.
+So, the only way to find out the cost is to fill out a contact form and have an agent call you or visit your home.
 While that might sound convenient if you prefer phone vs. online, it could very well lead to ongoing solicitation efforts.
 We all know how tough those can be to deal with!
+If excellent customer service matters to you, we rated Cigna as having the best; their customer service is based in the U.S. and is available via phone 24/7, 365 days a year.

-We’ve seen it suggested that Colonial Penn’s rates are higher than those of other providers we've reviewed, like Aetna.
+We’ve seen it suggested that Colonial Penn’s rates are higher than those of other carriers we’ve reviewed, like Aetna.
 However, the only way to know for sure would be to give Colonial Penn a call.
+For comparison, we rated Humana as the best value for low-income seniors seeking an affordable Medigap plan (they also offer you a household discount of up to 12 percent!).

 If you decide to call, you need to ask about more than just premiums for your first year.
 Find out how they handle rate increases and what those increases might look like for you.